THREATINT/sysmon-config/README.md

 Aside from having the binary of Sysmon available on the local machine, you also need local administrator rights to run, (un-)install, or (re-)configure Sysmon.

 ## Customise
-Please DO NOT USE THIS TEMPLATE without propper customisation!
+Please DO NOT USE THIS TEMPLATE without proper customisation!
 This template contains a lot of comments and is designed to be self-explanatory to assist in the process, but you need to make adjustments!
 If you run e.g. additional Endpoint Protection or Log-/SIEM-Agents on your machine, make sure to exclude them in the configuration - they will otherwise fill up your Event logs with useless or redundant information.

 Please also check the latest documentation from Microsoft for additional parameters and/or options.

 ## Running
-Please run all commands with local administrator rights.
+Please run all commands with local admin rights.

 ### Install
 ```